Please review our provider profiles below and book with your preferred provider online.

 - Parent-Child Relationships and Roles

-Katherine also provides the following intervetions for couples and families:
+Andrea also provides the following interventions for families:

 She provides counselling services to children, adolescents, adults and couples and has a special interest in the following areas: